jlapeyre/Symata.jl/README.md

 #### Pattern matching.

-This still uses the same pattern matcher, but some features need to be implemented differently.
 The most important missing feature is matching objects in a commutative (Orderless) expression.
 Eg, `a + b` should match the terms in `a + c + b`, etc.